trinodb/trino/docs/src/main/sphinx/develop/client-protocol.md

     *property* with value *value* in the `X-Trino-Session` header of subsequent client requests.
 * - `X-Trino-Clear-Session`
-  - Instructs the client to remove the session property with the whose name is the value of the `X-Trino-Clear-Session` header from the list of session properties in the `X-Trino-Session` header in subsequent client requests.
+  - Instructs the client to remove the session property whose name is the value of the `X-Trino-Clear-Session` header from the list of session properties in the `X-Trino-Session` header in subsequent client requests.
 * - `X-Trino-Set-Role`
   - Instructs the client to set `X-Trino-Role` request header to the catalog role supplied by the `X-Trino-Set-Role` header in subsequent client